technocore-tip/Swarm_Project/README.md

 # Swarm_Project
-This repository contains programs and script pertaining to the swarm project
+This repository contains  TechnoCoRe Researcher's Classified project for Collective Robotics which aims to develop a formation and localization algorithm for controlling autonomous swarm robot systems.